gleam-lang/website/_posts/2025-02-06-developer-survey-2024-results.md

 The BSDs showing quite strongly here too!
 It would be great for the Gleam project to be able to run the tests on and provide binaries for FreeBSD and OpenBSD, but unfortunately our CI system, GitHub Actions, does not support them.

+Some people put platforms such as "AWS Lambda" or "Kubernetes" as their operating system here.
+I've largely put these within the "Linux" category.

 ## What sort of projects do you make with Gleam?